-- Accounts payable amounts increased 341.2%.
+- Accounts payable amounts decreased 22.17%.
 As with every year end it is our intent to request, receive and process invoices prior to year-end deadlines; however, this heavily relies on the vendors used.
-The decrease in FY17-18 is primarily due to an apportionment payable due to a higher percentage of property taxes and enrollment fees received than anticipated. - Accrued payroll increased 2.6% due to variations in scheduling that shift the number of sections and days of wages earned in June but not paid until July 2018. - Due to fiduciary funds increased significantly due to changes in timing of transfers of funds to the irrevocable trust to fund other post employment benefits. - Unearned revenue increased 20.8% over last year.
-The largest deferrals are Strong Workforce Local (categorical) \$214,793, Adult Education (categorical) \$259,427 and Tuition and Assoc.
-Fees \$328,978.
+The decrease in FY18-19 is primarily due to an apportionment in fiscal year 2017-18 that was not present in 2018-19. - Accrued payroll increased 7.6% due to variations in scheduling that shift the number of sections and days of wages earned in June but not paid until July 2019. - Due to fiduciary funds increased significantly due to changes in timing of transfers of funds to the irrevocable trust to fund other postemployment benefits. - Unearned revenue increased 42.24% over last year.
+The largest deferrals are Strong Workforce Local (categorical) of \$505,383, Adult Education (categorical) of \$355,401, Guided Pathways (categorical) of \$248,304, and Tuition and Association Fees of \$339,908.
 Compensated absences represent the dollar value of accrued vacation leave, compensatory time and banked faculty load.
 They are classified as a "non-current" liability as we cannot predict the amount that will be paid out in the subsequent year. - Long-term debt consists of retiree health benefits payable, early retirement incentives, and the principal portion of financing capital projects.
 Banked faculty load remained about the same as the previous year.
 Long-term debt is reported both under current and non-current liabilities.
-The current portion of long-term debt increased 9.9% and the non-current portion increased by 52.7%.
-These changes are due primarily due to the General Obligation Bond issuance and an increase in pension liabilities for STRS and PERS and Other Postemployment Benefit Plan liabilities. - Deferred inflows are a category of items related to the implementation of GASB 68 Accounting and Financial Reporting for Pensions.
-This amount consists of the difference between projected and actual earnings on pension plan and OPEB investments as used in the actuarial studies.
+The current portion of long-term debt decreased 30.77% and the non-current portion decreased by 2.09%.
+These changes are due primarily due to current year principal payments of the General Obligation Bonds, 2014 Series A. - Deferred inflows are a category of items related to the implementation of GASB 68 Accounting and Financial Reporting for Pensions and GASB 75 net OPEB liability.
+This amount consists of the difference between projected and actual earnings on pension plan and OPEB investments as used in the actuarial studies. - Net position invested in capital assets includes the net value of all capital assets net of accumulated depreciation, and related outstanding debt used to purchase the capital assets. - Restricted amounts include reserves for encumbrances, capital projects, stores, and prepaid items. - Unrestricted net assets reflect the remaining balance of unrestricted assets in all funds and includes the results of the aggregate net pension liability related to the District's share of unfunded PERS and STRS pension plan liabilities due to GASB 68 Accounting and Financial Reporting for Pensions and Unfunded Other Postemployment Benefit Plan liabilities and GASB Statement No. 75 Accounting and Financial Reporting for Postemployment Benefits Other Than Pension.